Over 20 years of study of the Book of Revelation has opened my eyes to the order of events in the Book of Revelation

 Then the kingdom of heaven shall be likened

 And why is it so important to mention the word delayed which is located about midway through this first parable?
-There is a good reason the word "delayed" is contain in this parable.
+There is a good reason why the word "delayed" is mentioned in this parable.
 And I will explain later.

 Now lets read the second parable in the Olivet Prophesy.
 Matthew 25:14-30 NKJV which states: 14 For the kingdom of heaven is like a man traveling to a far country, who called his own servents and delievered his goods to them.
 15 And to one he gave five talents, to another two and to another one, to each according to his ability; and immediately went on a journey.
 16 Then he who had received the five talents went and traded with them, and made another five talents.
 17 And likewise he who receievedtwo gained two more also.
 18 But he who received one went and dug in the ground, and hid his lord's money.
 19 After a long time the lord of those servents came and settled accounts with them.
 20 So he who received five talents came and brought five other talents, saying; `Lord, you delievered to me five talents, look, I have gained five more talents besides them.`21 His llord said to him, `Well done my, good and faithful servent, youwere faithful over a few things, I will make youruler over many things.
 Enter into the joy of your lord.
 22 He also who had received two talents came and sais, `Lord, you delievered to me two talents; look, I have gained two more talents besides them.
 23 His lord said to him, `Well done, good and faithful servent; you have been faithful over a few things, I will make you ruler over many things.
 Enter into the joy of the lord.
 24 Then he who had received one talent can and said; Lord, I knew you to be a hard man, reaping where you have not sowen, and gathering where you have not scattered seed.´ 25 And I was afraid, and went and had your talents in the ground.
 Look, there you have what is yours.`26 But his lord answered and said to him; `You wicked and lazy servent, you knew that I reap where I have not sowen, and gathered where I have not scattered seed.´27 So you ought to have deposited my money in the with the bankers, and at my coming I would have received my own with interest.
 28 Therefore take the talent from him, and give it to him who has ten talents.`19 For to everyone who has, more will be given, and he will have abundence, but from him who does not have, even what he has will be taken away.`30 And cast the unprofitable servent into the outer darkness.
 There will be weeping and gnashing of teeth.